gitter-badger/kimurai/README.md

 ### Pipelines, `send_item` method
 You can use item pipelines to organize and store in one place item processing logic for all project crawlers (also check Scrapy [description of pipelines](https://doc.scrapy.org/en/latest/topics/item-pipeline.html#item-pipeline)).

 Imagine if you have three crawlers where each of them crawls different e-commerce shop and saves only shoe positions.
-For each crawler, you want to save items only with "shoe" category, unique stock number, valid title/price and with images exists.
+For each crawler, you want to save items only with "shoe" category, unique stock number, valid title/price and with existing images.
 To avoid code duplication between crawlers, use pipelines:

 <details/>
   <summary>Show example</summary>